 - It has no editor-in-chief or editorial board that I could find.
 If you can find them, please let me know.

-- The articles are uniformly short (2-4 pages) and almost all show a quick, four to five week period between submission and acceptance.
+- The articles are uniformly short (2-4 pages) and almost all show a quick, four to a five-week period between submission and acceptance.

 - There’s a submission fee (¥10,000) in addition to the author fee (¥20,000 per “printed” page).
 The submission fee is waived for members of the society, but there are no members, apparently.
 It’s a sham society.